Book Rental Car

 Australia is also home to the world's largest coral reef system, the Great Barrier Reef, which runs for over 1,600 miles (2,600 kilometers) along the coast of Queensland.
 The Great Barrier Reef is in fact the largest structure created by living organisms, and can even be seen from space.
 The reef is located in warm clear waters and is home to many different creatures, and thus has become a popular tourist attraction, visited by more than 2 million tourists each year (SCUBA diving, snorkelling, and boat trips are all available).

 While you are sure to want to see the wildlife, there are many other reasons to visit Australia too.
-These include beautiful beaches, australian hotels, incredible natural landscapes (such as Ayers rock), and cosmopolitan cities, rich with culture, cuisine and architecture.
+These include beautiful beaches, incredible natural landscapes (such as Ayers rock), and cosmopolitan cities, rich with culture, cuisine and architecture.
 Perhaps the most iconic symbol of Australian cities is Sydney Opera House in Sydney, New South Wales, which was completed in 1973.

 The rest of this site contains further information about Australia.
 Please select from: